 • For Nîmes: in building D, room D101 from 9 a.m. to 5 p.m.

-College BIATS
+BIATS College

-Download the proclamation of results below
+Download the announcement of the results below.

-Hello Théo, first of all, who are you?
+Hello Theo, first of all, who are you?
 Can you introduce yourself?

 Can you give us some examples of projects coordinated by Ademmoos and other associations?